Stunner (professional wrestling): Running stunner

 Similar in execution to a running cutter, the running stunner is where the attacking wrestler runs to an opponent who is distracted and grab the opponent in a three-quarter facelock and drop down into a stunner.
 Briefly used by Dustin Rhodes in 2007.

 Springboard stunner

 This variation sees the attacking wrestler jump onto the ropes, followed by the wrestler springboarding off the ropes back into the opponent and hitting the stunner.
 The move has been used by John Cena.
 There is also a corkscrew variation that is used as a finisher by Flip Gordon, calling it the Star-Spangled Stunner.
 Lio Rush uses the bottom rope version for a shorter WWE superstar like him.

 Stone Cold stunner

-The true Stone Cold stunner as popularized and stated by Steve Austin, always involves a boot to the gut before the three-quarter facelock is applied.
+The Stone Cold stunner, as popularized and stated by Steve Austin, always involves a boot to the gut before the three-quarter facelock is applied.
 Kevin Owens has also used this variation as a finisher.